Paramètres d'affichage

 You can then make an appointment:

-If you have an address in Paris, you can also go to a Parisian space for integration.
+If you have an address in Paris, you can also visit a Parisian integration center.
 A professional can help you apply for RSA after making an appointment:

-• on the internet: click here , then on the number of your district, then on “Make an appointment online for an RSA application” and find a date that suits you.
+• on the Internet: click here, on the number of your district, on “Book an appointment online for an RSA application” and look for a date that suits you.

-• by telephone or directly on site: contact details for the 7 Parisian integration spaces are available by clicking here.
+• by telephone or directly on site: the contact details of Parisian spaces for integration are available here.

-As soon as your file is submitted (and if it is complete), the first RSA transfer normally arrives the following month.
+When your application is accepted, the first RSA transfer normally arrives the following month.

 What happens next?